lkrsova/lkrsova.github.io/_posts/2023-02-05-uncanny-valley.md

 ### What is uncanny valley?
 You have most like encountered this term already in relation to robots.
 Uncanny valley was coined by a Japanese robotics, [professor Masahiro Mori in the 1970s](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6213238).
 His hypothesis was that the closer people get to the depiction of robots as humans, the affinity for them increases until we come into a "valley" where we feel uncomfortable to look at a thing or entity resembling a person (or its part).
 This valley is what we know as “uncanny valley” where people tend to get repulsed by the uncanny resemblance with a human.

-Professor Mori even provided a graph that covers most types of objects holding a human likeness and either missing or fulfilling it:
+Professor Mori even provided a graph that covers most types of objects holding a human likeness and either missing or fulfilling it.
+Over the years it got upgraded with a notion of movement, which deepens the uncanny valley even more:

 ![](/images/mori-uncanny.png)